ECAD Import Module

 Support for implementation of the ODB++® Format was provided by Mentor Graphics Corporation pursuant to the ODB++ Solutions Development Partnership General Terms and Conditions (http://www.odb-sa.com/).
 ODB++ is a trademark of Mentor Graphics Corporation.

 This tutorial model shows how to import data from an ODB++® archive to generate a geometry of a printed circuit board (PCB).
 Follow the instructions to learn how to remove small details from the geometry, create a mesh, and use automatically generated selections to define physics and mesh settings.
-The ODB++® file is provided courtesy of ...
+The ODB++® file is provided through the ...